 |Fully open access journals and platforms||Search the Directory of Open Access Journals (DOAJ).
 An Article Processing Charge (APC) will be required.|

 |Gold open access in subscription journals in City's transformative agreements||Refer to the guide on Open Access Transformative Agreements.
 You can use this guide to help check which journals are included, and how to use the agreement.|

 The Plan S Journal Checking Tool may be used to identify transformative journals (Please note that this tool is still undergoing development to bring it in to line with the UKRI policy).
 JISC also provide a list of Transformative Journals on the Sherpa Romeo website.
-An Article Processing Charge (APC) will be required.
+An Article Processing Charge (APC) will be required if choosing this route.

 If you need assistance, please contact the publications team at email@example.com.

 You can comply by publishing:

 "For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence (where permitted by UKRI, ‘Open Government Licence’ or ‘Creative Commons Attribution No-derivatives (CC BY-ND) licence may be stated instead) to any Author Accepted Manuscript version arising.